-Now, the Department did not produce that declaration.
-They did not produce the declarations that were submitted in support of that declaration.
-It's a one-way ratchet with the Department.
-They don't ask for clarification or have not asked me for clarification, but we did clarify the nature of the FAA Bill of Sale.
-Finally, there is the conduct of the parties.
-I
+5 Now, the Department did not produce that 6 declaration.
+They did not produce the declarations that 7 were submitted in support of that declaration.
+It's a 8 one-way ratchet with the Department.
+They don't ask for 9 clarification or have not asked me for clarification, but 10 we did clarify the nature of the FAA Bill of Sale.

-9 ask not entirely as a rhetorical question.
-Why, if we 10 intended, as I did not, title to transfer in the State of 11 California, why didn't I just jump into the airplane and 12 fly to Portland?
+11 Finally, there is the conduct of the parties. Ι 12 ask not entirely as a rhetorical question: Why, if we 13 intended, as I did not, title to transfer in the State of 14 California, why didn't I just jump into the airplane and fly to Portland?
 Why did it even have to go to Portland?
-Why did it fly to Montana?
-Why was it flown in interstate 13 14 commerce?
+15 16 Why did it fly to Montana?
+Why was it flown in interstate 17 commerce?
 Why did we bother to go through the application?
-Why, if in fact, we felt the title 15 transferred in the State of California would we even 16 17 bother?
+Why, if in fact, we felt the title 18 19 transferred in the State of California would we even 20 bother?

-18 I can assure you that in the five years since we 19 made the application, I've spent personally more hours on 20 this matter than the tax lie -- if you were to attach a 21 standard billing rate to me as an attorney or even a 22 salary to me as an entertainment executive, than this 23 matter is worth.
-That doesn't saying anything in and of itself.
-But it would hopefully go to my veracity and 24 25 credibility as to why we are continuing to pursue this.
+I can assure you that in the five years since we made the application, I have spent personally more hours on this matter than the tax lie -- if you were to attach a standard billing rate to me as an attorney or even a salary to me as an entertainment executive, than this

-1 The economically efficient matter would be to 2 simply admit and pay the tax and be done, but that's not 3 the truth.
+1 matter is worth.
+That doesn't say anything in and of itself.
+But it would hopefully go to my veracity and 2 3 credibility as to why we are continuing to pursue this.
+The economically efficient matter would be to 4 simply admit and pay the tax and be done, but that's not 5 the truth.
 There's really nothing more that I can say.
-4 But if you have any questions or if the State would like 5 to cross-examine me as to my veracity, I'm certainly open 6 to it.

-JUDGE KWEE: All right.
-And I believe at this

-time CDTFA does have an opportunity to ask questions of
+6 7 But if you have any questions or if the State would like 8 to cross-examine me as to my veracity, I'm certainly open 9 to it.
+10 JUDGE KWEE: All right.
+And I believe at this 11 time CDTFA does have an opportunity to ask questions of 12 the witness.
+13 MS. HE: We have no questions.
+14 JUDGE KWEE: Okay.

-the witness.

-10 MS. HE: We have no questions.

-JUDGE KWEE: Okay.
 So I do have a couple of questions, and I think my panel members may also.
-But I just wanted to clarify, and I think you might have discussed this at the beginning of your presentation.
-So with regards to the one-million dollar payment that was paid to the seller for the airplane, was that paid through escrow?

-18 MR. MATOSICH: Which payment?
+But I 15 16 just wanted to clarify, and I think you might have 17 discussed this at the beginning of your presentation.
+So 18 with regards to the one-million dollar payment that was 19 paid to the seller for the airplane, was that paid through 20 escrow?
+21 MR. MATOSICH: Which payment?

 JUDGE KWEE: Oh, so the aircraft purchase agreement, I understand that there was a sale for the airplane for one-million dollars.
-And that's referenced, I believe, in your Purchaser's Declaration, Exhibit B. So Appendix B -- Exhibit B, where it says, "Fleet Planes, Inc., an Oregon corporation hereby agrees to sell company, a 1982 Cessna Conquest serial... for the sum of one-million dollars under the following conditions."
-And the document that is discussed by both parties.
+And that's referenced, I believe, in your Purchaser's Declaration, Exhibit B.

+1 So Appendix B -- Exhibit B, where it says, "Fleet 2 Planes, Inc., an Oregon corporation hereby agrees to sell 3 to Snowflake Factory, a California limited liability 4 company, a 1982 Cessna Conquest serial... for the sum of 5 one-million dollars under the following conditions."
+And 6 the document that is discussed by both parties.